App protection policies overview

 The Personal Identification Number (PIN) is a passcode used to verify that the correct user is accessing the organization's data in an application.

 Intune prompts for the user's app PIN when the user is about to access "corporate" data.
 In multi-identity apps such as Word, Excel, or PowerPoint, the user is prompted for their PIN when they try to open a "corporate" document or file.
 In single-identity apps, such as line-of-business apps managed using the Intune App Wrapping Tool, the PIN is prompted at launch, because the Intune SDK knows the user's experience in the app is always "corporate".

 PIN prompt, or corporate credential prompt, frequency

-The IT admin can define the Intune app protection policy setting Recheck the access requirements after (minutes) in the Microsoft Endpoint Manager admin center.
+The IT admin can define the Intune app protection policy setting Recheck the access requirements after (minutes) in the Microsoft Intune admin center.
 This setting specifies the amount of time before the access requirements are checked on the device, and the application PIN screen, or corporate credential prompt, is shown again.
 However, important details about PIN that affect how often the user will be prompted are: